 Shetland mother describes week of ‘pure hell’ after snow causes power failure

-Caroline Ritchie, from Mossbank, moved into a hotel after days being unable to heat her home, cook hot food and use electrical items.
+Caroline Ritchie moved into a hotel after days being unable to heat her home

 A mother of two on Shetland has described living in “pure hell” as outages forced them to live without basic power supplies since Monday.